-- Bruises and abrasions around the face - Damage or injury around the mouth - Bi-lateral injuries such as two bruised eyes - Bruising to soft area of the face such as the cheeks - Fingertip bruising to the front or back of torso - Bite marks - Burns or scalds (unusual patterns and spread of injuries) - Deep contact burns such as cigarette burns - Injuries suggesting beatings (strap marks, welts) - Covering arms and legs even when hot - Aggressive behaviour or severe temper outbursts.
+- Bruises and abrasions around the face - Damage or injury around the mouth - Bi-lateral injuries, such as two bruised eyes - Bruising to soft area of the face such as the cheeks - Fingertip bruising to the front or back of torso - Bite marks - Burns or scalds (unusual patterns and spread of injuries) - Deep contact burns, such as cigarette burns - Injuries suggesting beatings (strap marks, welts) - Covering arms and legs even when hot - Inappropriate/harmful medication usage - Aggressive behaviour or severe temper outbursts.

-• Injuries need to be accounted for.
-Inadequate, inconsistent, or excessively plausible explanations or a delay in seeking treatment should signal concern.
+• Injuries that cannot be accounted for.
+Inadequate, inconsistent, or excessively plausible explanations for an injury, or a delay in seeking treatment should signal concern.